piliugin-anton/telegram-webapp-contest/README.md

 #### If you want to run it on VPS/dedicated server:

 1. Install PM2 globally ```npm install -g pm2```
 2. Obtain an SSL-certificate (get free from Let's Encrypt, generate self-signed or buy one).
-Note: When using Docker self-signed certificate will be generated automatically and is default option
+**Note: When using Docker, self-signed certificate will be generated automatically for you**
-2. Start server and bot: ```npm run start```
+3. Start server and bot: ```npm run start```

 If you want to stop server and bot: ```npm run stop```